RudyMartin/financial-modelling/README.md

-# financial-modelling
+# financial-modeling
-Review and study outline for a financial modeling course
+Review and study materials for a financial modeling course using LLM and AI tools